 - It contains synthetic products.

-Nothing offers barrier protection quite like oil-based ointments, and at 53% petrolatum this will keep all irritants off your baby’s already-irritated skin.
+Nothing offers barrier protection quite like oil-based ointments.
+And at 53 percent petrolatum, this ointment will keep all irritants off your baby’s already-irritated skin.
 It also contains lanolin, which is designed to help treat and heal your baby’s diaper rash.

-Because it is oil-based, it is easy to apply to your baby’s skin and you will not cause them discomfort as you try to spread it across their sore diaper area.
-The same is true when you clean it later - because it’s not a thick paste, it will also wipe off easily so you don’t have to scrub your baby’s tender tushie.
+Because it’s oil based, it’s easy to apply to your baby’s skin and won’t cause them discomfort as you try to spread it across their sore diaper area.
+The same is true when you clean it later.
+Because it’s not a thick paste, it wipes off easily, so you don’t have to scrub your baby’s poor tushie.

 - It provides a strong moisture barrier.